nens/turn/README.rst

    still active and if necessary sets the indicator to an appropriate value.

-Activity is monitored via a thread that keeps refreshing an expiring value in Redis.
+Activity is monitored via an expiring key-value pair in Redis.
+The turn library automatically arranges a thread that keeps updating the expiration time, to make sure the presence does not expire during waiting for, or handling of the resource.

 Tools
 -----